-Don’t be fooled by the leisurely pace of the beginning of Fierce Kingdom by Gin Phillips, published last month by Viking.
+Don’t be fooled by the leisurely pace of the beginning of Fierce Kingdom by Gin Phillips, published by Viking.
 These few pages are the only restful reading you’re going to get.
 And don’t start reading right before bedtime.
 It’s not that the book is scary in the monster sense (though life itself is pretty scary these days); it’s just that you’re going to want to keep reading, thus destroying any chance of a full night’s sleep.
-You can find the book at local booksellers, of course, but you can also purchase it directly from the publisher.

 FOR A LONG WHILE Joan has managed to balance on the balls of her bare feet, knees bent, skirt skimming the dirt.
 But now her thighs are giving out, so she puts a hand down and eases onto the sand.

 Something jabs at her hip bone.
 She reaches underneath her leg and fishes out a small plastic spear—no longer than a finger— and it is no surprise, because she is always finding tiny weapons in unexpected places.

 “Did you lose a spear?” she asks.
 “Or is this one a scepter?”

 Lincoln does not answer her, although he takes the piece of plastic from her open hand.
 He apparently has been waiting for her lap to become available—he backs up, settling himself comfortably on her thighs, not a speck of sand on him.
 He has a fastidiousness about him; he never did like finger painting.

 “Do you want a nose, Mommy?” he asks.

 His dark curls need to be cut again, and he swipes them off his

 forehead.
 The leaves float down around them.
 The wooden roof, propped up on rough, round timber, shades them completely, but beyond it, the gray gravel is patterned with sunlight and shadows, shifting as the wind blows through the trees.